Marusyk/BinaryTree/README.md

 # How to Install

 You can directly install this library from [Nuget][6].
-There are two packages:
+There is package:

 **[BinaryTree][7]**